3 days in Mallorca the perfect road trip itinerary

 S’Amarador

-S’Amarador seems to be the most praised and popular out of the three beaches.
-It’s also the biggest.
+S’Amarador seems to be the most popular out of the three beaches and it’s also the biggest.
 It has a few lounges and a bar.
 The water was not the cleanest when we visited as it was pretty windy, but had a beautiful color.

 If you turn right on the dirt path in the forest (just before you reach the beach), you’ll find a viewpoint from where you can spot Cala Mondrago.